vitorialira92/ClassManagement/README.md

 GET /student_class/class/{classCode} - get all students in a class.

+GET /student_class/results/{classCode} - get the status of all students in a class (PASSED, FAILED, DROPPED).

 POST /student_class - enroll a student to a class.

+POST /student_class/results - set status of all students (PASSED, FAILED) in a class.

-DELETE /student_class - delete a students enrollment to a class.
+DELETE /student_class - delete a students enrollment in a class or drop a class depending on the moment of the semester.

 ```